komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/update.md

 When this value is `true`, the version number is not included in the WHERE clause.

 queryTimeoutSeconds
-: Default is null to indicate that the driver value should be used.
+: Query timeout in seconds.
+Default is `null` to indicate that the driver value should be used.

 suppressLogging
 : Whether to suppress SQL log output.
 Default is `false`.